It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

-The Chase begins with a lengthy TARDIS scene that warms the cockles of Sue’s heart.
+The Chase begins with a lengthy TARDIS scene which warms the cockles of Sue’s heart.

 Sue: I like this a lot.
-Everyone is chilling out, having a nice time.
-It’s a bit like a relaxing Sunday afternoon on the TARDIS and it’s amusing to watch the kid moaning to the grown-ups about being bored.
+Everyone’s chilling out.
+It’s a relaxing Sunday afternoon on the TARDIS, and the kid is moaning to the grown-ups because she’s bored.

-The gag about Ian’s Monster book being too far-fetched goes down well and, some wobbly camera work aside (“did they install speed bumps in the studio?”), Sue is very taken by the witty repartee.
+The gag about Ian’s book of monsters being too far-fetched goes down well, and, some wobbly camera work aside (“Did they install speed bumps in the studio?”), Sue laps up the witty repartee.

 Sue: Are you sure this is a Terry Nation script?
-Isn’t it too funny and too clever for it to be him?
+Isn’t it too funny and too clever to be him?
 Oh, I like Vicki’s trousers.
-I’ll be wearing a pair just like hers this summer.
+I’ll be wearing a pair like that this summer.

-The Space Time Visualiser reminds Sue of a Stargate, even though she’s never seen a single episode (we’re saving that series for next year’s marathon), and when Barbara describes it as a time traveling television, Sue declares: “It’s a Tachyon TV!”
+The Space Time Visualiser reminds Sue of a Stargate (even though she’s never seen a single episode), and when Barbara describes it as a time-travelling television, she declares, “It’s a Tachyon TV!”

 Sue: The Beatles?
 In Doctor Who?
 I didn’t see that coming.